goscommons/OpenScad-tutorial/Notes.md

 ### Goals:
 1. Make a parametric frame design
 2. Use library parts (Customize Bearings for back)
-3. Share designs in Github issues
+3. Share designs in Github issues?